ronreiter/interactive-tutorials/tutorials/learn-golang.org/en/Hello, World!.md

 Welcome to the first tutorial.
 This tutorial will guide you through your first go program.

-Golang is a modern statistically typed and compiled language from Google.
+Golang is a modern statically typed and compiled language from Google.

 In each golang program you need to define a package name at the top.
 So if you need to import your code into some other program you can use this package name to import.
 Execution of a golang project starts in the package `"main"`.
 So let's define our package as main.